Matthias Spanlang: Opposition to Nazism

 Spannlang was an outspoken critic of National Socialism since 1931.
-He wrote art in the Rieder Volkszeitung attacking Nazi policy on Catholicism.
+He wrote articles in the Rieder Volkszeitung attacking Nazi policy on Catholicism.
 This led to his arrest after the Anschluss.
 This eventually led to him being sent to Rieder prison on 24 May 1938 and from there to Dachau concentration camp.
 Despite some willingness to release Spanlang, the opposition of local Nazi politicians prevented his release.
 On 26 September 1939 he was transferred from Dachau to Buchenwald concentration camp.